 MORE: 6 Plastic Surgery Procedures You Didn’t Know You Could Do

-Unfortunately, you can’t rely on plastic surgery alone to get the believable body of a superhero.
+Sadly, you can’t rely on plastic surgery alone to give you the believable body of a superhero.
 (Emphasis on the word believable.)
-As Dr. Silverman explains, “surgery can be a helpful adjunct to bring up weak body parts or remove fat deposits, but one cannot take a body without muscular shape and turn it into a superhero with surgery.
-It would look peculiar at best.
-Surgery can serve as an aid to achieve goals, but it must be used in conjunction with a vigorous exercise regimen and an appropriate diet to maintain lean mass and minimize fat.”
+As Dr. Silverman explains, “surgery can be a helpful adjunct to bring up weak body parts or remove fat deposits, but one cannot take a body without muscular shape and turn it into a superhero."

 Needless to say, there’s no easy way to turn yourself into a superhero, as much as we’d like to believe that there was.
 However, if you are able to build that body through diet and exercise (and maybe a bit of surgery), then more (super)power to you!
 The world could always use a few extra people willing to kick the ass of whatever alien symbiote/psychotic psychologist/supergalactic space-god comes our way.